 If the product is used incorrectly, vinegar can harm and cause undesirable consequences instead of benefits:

-Hypoglycemia:If you consume vinegar in excess, it reduces the amount of blood sugar in your body, which can lead to hypoglycemia.
+Consuming vinegar in excess reduces the amount of blood sugar in your body, which can lead to hypoglycemia.
 In such a situation, if you are taking blood sugar medicine, then reduce the intake of apple vinegar.

 Possible Side Effects Of Vinegar For Dogs:

 Most people use apple vinegar to enhance their beauty.
 It is very beneficial for the skin.
 Along with this, apple vinegar is also used for problems like digestion, cholesterol, obesity, high BP, and arthritis.
-On the one hand, vinegar provides so many benefits to the body, on the other hand, it has some disadvantages too.
+On the one hand, vinegar provides so many benefits to the body, but it also has disadvantages.
 Let’s know how vinegar affects health.

-• Vinegar is very acidic, so it can damage teeth, especially if used straight.
+- Vinegar is very acidic, damaging teeth, especially if used straight.

-• Vinegar can irritate your throat if they get stuck.
-So make sure that you consume the tablets with a full glass of water.
+- Vinegar can irritate your throat if they get stuck.
+So make sure you consume the tablets with a full glass of water.

-• Some people may also have an allergic reaction to the use of vinegar, which includes symptoms such as swelling and difficulty breathing.
+- Some people may also have an allergic reaction to vinegar, including symptoms such as swelling and difficulty breathing.

-• Sharp pain in the esophagus and stomach;
+- Sharp pain in the oesophagus and stomach;

-• The red color of urine due to hemolysis of red blood cells;
+- The red colour of urine due to hemolysis of red blood cells;

-Excessive use of vinegar can increase the problem of peeling, burning, and rashes in the skin.
+Excessive use of vinegar can increase the problem of skin peeling, burning, and rashes.
 In such a situation, do not use it with water and honey.
-If vinegar is consumed excessively, then the amount of potassium in the body can fall.
-Due to this, there a problems of dizziness, weakness, and pain in the muscles.
+If vinegar is consumed excessively, the body’s potassium can fall.
+Due to this, there are problems of dizziness, weakness, and muscle pain problems.

 How To Feed Vinegar To Your Dog: